 The building itself is as much an artwork as the gallery displays.
 Light and water interplay under the huge domed roof where your journey through time ends in the magnificent terraces.
 Whether intentional or not – the metal roof groans and creeks in a haunting beautiful way, only adding to the magic of the experience.

 After your journey through the main galleries, there is a special exhibit gallery, a children’s museum, auditorium, boutique and eatery area.

-They do have a Children’s Museum separate from the main museum complex that you will come to at the end of your tour of the main museum.
-Designed for 6 to 12-year-olds, it includes additional interactive displays in English & Arabic.
-[Currently still closed due to COVID-19 Measures]
+There is a Louvre Abu Dhabi Children’s Museum separate from the main museum complex that you will come to at the end of your self-guided tour.
+Designed for 6 to 10-year-olds, it includes additional interactive displays in English & Arabic.

 - Daily 10:00 AM to 6:30 PM